top of page

 Katharine is a graduate of the Institute for Creative Mindfulness EMDR Therapy Training Program and EMDR Certified Therapist through EMDRIA, as well as a EMDRIA approved consultant.
 She has also trained with ICM as a Certified Dancing Mindfulness Facilitator and Certified Expressive Arts Therapist.

 Sydney Weisel is a Licensed Professional Counselor with a Master's in Education in Clinical Mental Health Counseling from Kent State University.
 Sydney has experience working with adolescents and adults with a variety of concerns including depression, anxiety, PTSD, grief, and interpersonal challenges.
-Sydney approaches counseling through a trauma-informed lens and is training in EMDR therapy.
+Sydney approaches counseling through a trauma-informed lens and is trained in EMDR therapy.
 She is under the supervision of Ashley Klingelsmith, IMFT-S, LPCC-S, F.1500026-SUPV, E.0700438-SUPV

 Sydney Weisel